 This book explores the meanings and complexities of India's experience of transition from colonial to the post-colonial period.
 It focuses on the first five years-from independence on 15th August 1947 to the first general election in January 1952-in the politics of West Bengal, the new Indian province that was created as a result of the Partition.

-Contents: Introduction I. Arrival of Freedom: Celebrations, Anxieties and Realities 2.
+Contents: Introduction 1.
+Arrival of Freedom: Celebrations, Anxieties and Realities 2.
 The Discontents of Freedom 3.
-Congress Raj in a 'Problem Province' 4.
+Congress Rai in a 'Problem Province' 4.
 The Communists: From Insurgency to Electoral Politics 5.
 The Fractured Opposition 6.
 A 'Great Adventure': Election of 1952.
-Conclusion 2012 978-81-250-4706-3 ' 490 272pp Paperback Rights: Restricted Engines of Change The Railroads That Made India Ian J. Kerr, retired Professor of History and Senior Scholar, Department of History, University Manitoba, Canada placed in a broad setting to illustrate the many ways in which the railways made India, and the ways in which wider forces, notably colonialism, shaped the railways India got.
-Contents: I. Introduction 2.
-The Pioneering Decades, ca. 1853 to ca. 1870 3.
-Construction, 1850-2003 4.
-1870-1905, Overview 5.
-Taking Stock, ca. 1905 6.
-"Nationalizing" the Railroads, 1905-1947 7.
-Partition and a Railroad Network Sundered 8.
-To Serve the Nation: Railroads in Independent India, 1947-2010 2012 978-81-250-4562-5 ' 655 236pp Paperback Rights: Restricted Freedom and Beef Steaks Colonial Calcutta Culture Rosinka Chaudhuri, Fellow in Cultural Studies, Centre for Studies in Social Sciences, Calcutta
+Conclusion 2012 978-81-250-4706-3 ₹ 565 272pp Paperback Rights: Restricted Engines of Change The Railroads That Made India lan I. Kerr, retired Professor of History and Senior Scholar, Department of History, University Manitoba, Canada

 This book provides the nonspecialist with an introduction to the history of India's railways, and to the many ways the railways shaped the making of modern India.
 Engines of Change is a brief, readable, contextualized introduction to India's railway past.
-The railway history of India is
+The railway history of India is placed in a broad setting to illustrate the many ways in which the railways made India, and the ways in which wider forces, notably colonialism, shaped the railways India got.